How to prepare your website to be a lean mean money making machine

 8. Personalize Your Offers

 Create personalized offers with well-crafted Call To Action words that fit into the theme.
-Cater to different target demographic with varying tastes and preferences.
+Cater to different target demography with varying tastes and preferences.
 Analyze the data you have about the expectable audience, and turn the gap between the visitor’s age, gender and location to your side.

 9. Don’t Leave Your Mobile Behind